Home

 on the command line.
 The Python package includes thirteen variants by default:

-The first two perform classic one-ray-at-a-time simulation using either a RGB or spectral color representation, while the latter two can be used for inverse rendering on the CPU or GPU.
+The scalar variants perform one-ray-at-a-time simulations, while the LLVM and CUDA variants can be used for inverse rendering on the CPU or GPU respectively.
 To access additional variants, you will need to compile a custom version of Dr.Jit using CMake.
 Please see the documentation for details on this.

 Requirements